 Bond Basics: Issue Size & Date, Maturity Value, Coupon

-Five Key Bond Features
+Six Key Bond Features

-For example, if an entity issues two million bonds with a $100 face price, the issue size is $200 million dollars.
+For example, if an entity issues two million bonds with a $100 face value, the issue size is $200 million dollars.
 The issue size reflects both the borrowing needs of the entity issuing the bonds, as well as the market’s demand for the bond at a yield that’s acceptable to the issuer.

 Since bonds trade on the open market from their date of issuance until their maturity, their market value will typically be different than their maturity value.
 However, barring a default, investors can expect to receive the maturity value at the specified maturity date, even if the market value of the bond fluctuates during the course of its life.

-Coupon: The coupon rate is the periodic interest payment that the issuer makes during the life of the bond.
+The coupon rate is the periodic interest payment that the issuer makes during the life of the bond.
 For instance, if a bond with a $10,000 maturity value offers a coupon of 5%, the investor can expect to receive $500 each year until the bond matures.
 The term “coupon” comes from the days when investors would hold physical bond certificates with actual coupons that they would cut off and present for payment.

 Example of a Bond's Yield

-Starting with the dollar amounts from the example above, suppose that a company issues 10-year bonds with a face value of $10,000 each and a coupon of 5%.
+Starting with the dollar amounts from the example above, suppose that a company issues 10-year bonds with a face value of $10,000 each and a coupon of 5% annually.
 In the two years following the issuance, the company experiences rising earnings, which adds cash to its balance sheet and provides it with a stronger financial position.
 All else equal, its bonds would rise in price, say to $10,500, and the yield would fall (since prices and yields move in opposite directions).